 - Strengthen your core muscles.

-If lifestyle changes don't solve the problem, there are other possible solutions.
+If lifestyle changes don’t solve the problem, Adelstein moves on to other possible solutions.
 If overactive bladder has been caused by problems with the pelvic muscles, physical therapy can sometimes cure it.
-And many people can get relief from medicines that relax the muscles in the bladder.
+And many patients can get relief from medicines that relax the muscles in the bladder.

 5. It can signal other serious problems.